North Korea fires ballistic missile

 That missile -- a Hwasong-12 was launched May 14 -- flew for about 30 minutes and landed in water 60 miles south of Russia's Vladivostok region, the home of the Russian Pacific Fleet.

-North Korea has attempted at least 10 missile launches on seven occasions since President Donald Trump took office in January.
+North Korea has attempted at least 10 missile launches on seven occasions since Trump took office in January.